nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `delete -i INDEX`

 * Deletes the internship with the specific `INDEX` in the internship list.
-* The index refers to the index number shown in the currently displayed internship list.
+* The `INDEX` refers to the index number shown in the currently displayed internship list.
-* The index **must be a positive integer** 1, 2, 3, …
+* The `INDEX` must be a positive integer 1, 2, 3, …

 Examples:
 * `list -i` followed by `delete -i 2` deletes the 2nd internship in InterNUS.
-* `find -i Meta` followed by `delete -i 1` deletes the 1st internship in the results of the `find` command.
+* `find -i c/Meta` followed by `delete -i 1` deletes the 1st internship in the results of the `find` command.

 ## 4.7.
 Sort Command